sruthigeorge1193/cybersecurity-portfolio/README.md

-# Cybersecurity Portfolio — Sruthi George
+# Portfolio — Sruthi George

 ## About Me
 I am a software developer with 5 years of experience in .NET transitioning into cybersecurity.
 I hold a Master’s degree in Computing (Cybersecurity) from Curtin University and am currently preparing for the CompTIA Security+ certification.